 The Company's business financial condition and results of operations may be further negatively affected by economic and other consequences from Russia's military action against Ukraine and the sanctions imposed in response to that action in late February 2022.
 While the Company expects any direct impacts of the pandemic and the war in the Ukraine to the business to be limited, the indirect impacts on the economy and on the mining industry and other industries in general could negatively affect the business and may make it more difficult for it to raise equity or debt financing.
 There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about on its business, results of operations, financial position and cash flows in the future.

-FREEMAN GOLD CORP.
-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS February 28, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted - Unaudited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS May 31, 2022 and 2021 a) Statement of compliance

 2. BASIS OF PRESENTATION